roypenrod/xSprite-2D-animation-framework/README.md

 I'm posting this as a portfolio sample for potential employers.

+Start with Documentation.cs.
+It gives you a rundown of the structure of xSprite and explains how to use it.

 If you want to reach me, you can find my contact info in my Github profile or visit my website at: www.roypenrod.com

 -- Roy